 14. Grand Canyon University

 Grand Canyon University has been accredited by the Higher Learning Commission (HLC) for more than 50 years.
 As an online student, you’ll enjoy cheaper tuition than your on-campus peers, while utilizing the same experienced, full-time faculty members.

-The program comprises 120 credits total, with each credit costing $470 when taken online.
+The online bachelor’s degree program comprises 120 credits total, with each credit costing $470 when taken online.
 However, distance learners should be aware that this hybrid course is split into 7 weeks’ online study, plus 15 weeks’ campus study.
-You may be able to transfer up to 90 credits to reduce overall costs and program length.
+Online learners may be able to transfer up to 90 credits.
+This helps transfer students reduce overall costs and program length.

 According to its website, the School of Social Work at Arizona State University (ASU) is one of the largest in the world.
-It’s accredited by the Council on Social Work Education (CWSE), meaning graduates are ready to pursue licensure in their state after completing the program.
+It’s accredited by the Council on Social Work Education (CWSE), meaning this program prepares students to pursue licensure in their state after completing the program.

 Florida State University is an officially-designated preeminent research university, recently bringing in almost $250 million in grants and contracts, in a single year alone.
 Accredited by the Southern Association of Colleges and Schools Commission on Colleges, the institution was founded in 1851 and is the oldest continuous site of higher education in the state.

 The fully online program at Florida State has previously been named the best of its kind in the nation by U.S. News & World Report.
 You can choose from either the two-year advanced standing social work program, for those holding a BSW, or the traditional three-year program if your bachelor’s degree is in another field.